 Special taxes and fees have long been used by local governments to support the arts, but are less common at the state level.
 In fiscal year 2022, 10 state arts agencies received funding through a special tax or fee.

 State arts agencies have been receiving revenue from special taxes and fees in a variety of ways.
 In Arkansas and Minnesota, voters amended the state constitution to create new taxes, a portion of which is used to support the arts in each state.
 It is more common that the new taxes are created by the legislature.
-In some cases these taxes and fees are meant to replace general fund appropriations, and in other cases the statute specifically states that these funds cannot supplant the arts agency’s general fund appropriation.
+In some cases taxes and fees are meant to replace general fund appropriations, and in other cases the statute specifically states that funds cannot supplant the arts agency’s general fund appropriation.

 |Arizona Mechanism: corporate filing fees

 The Arizona Arts Trust Fund receives one-third of the total annual filing fees applied to domestic and foreign corporations.
 The Arizona Commission on the Arts administers these funds.
-In FY2018, this mechanism accounted for a little less than half of the Commission’s state funding.
+In FY2022, this mechanism accounted for 100% of the Commission’s state funding.

 |Arkansas Mechanism: sales tax

 Nine percent of a special sales tax (1/8 of 1%) is given to the Arkansas Arts Council’s parent agency, the Department of Arkansas Heritage.
 This tax also provides funds to the state environmental and tourism departments.
 This funding source made up about 65% of the Arts Council’s state funding in FY2022.

 |Delaware Mechanism: recordation fees